How to Register for Summer Camp

 Finding your favorite counselors!

-We currently operate in three bands.
+We currently operate in four bands.
 The configuration of staff at each group will stay the same from year to year and these bands will operate in the same parks every year; it is important for us to honor the legacy of relationships between staff and campers each year and each group’s relationship to the land.

 What happens if I get on a waitlist?